LayanAlmousa/Jasoor/README.md

-# Jasoor
+# Jasoor Application

-A new Flutter project.
+Jasoor is an Android application that help you see your anxiety results after each VR and GSR session.

+## Launching instructions:
+1- Y

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+FlutterFlow projects are built to run on the Flutter _stable_ release